gweklund711/modsbox.com/README.md

 -Struggling to learn how to use JavaScript, a new programming language for me, as I tried to dissect this project (I’m most experienced with Swift, HTML, and C#)
 -Creating a running host website for the project that contains links to each individual version of the game

-Steps to Obtaining the Files:
+(About Reversle) Steps to Obtaining the Files:
 -----

 In chrome, go to the original website: powerlanguage.co.uk